Here are Bukit Timah's best places to eat, shop, get pampered and explore nature's finest.

 Meat n’ Chill, #01-04, 6th Avenue Centre, 805 Bukit Timah Road, Singapore 279883

-Your camera definitely eats first at Carpenter & Cook, thanks to its vintage furniture and home decor.
-And then it’s on to the daily bakes like pastries, scones, croissants, tarts and cakes.
+Your camera definitely eats first at Carpenter & Cook, thanks to its collection of vintage furniture and home decor.
+Next, it’s on to daily bakes like pastries, scones, croissants, tarts and cakes.
 Tuck into brunch plates like croque monsieur, crab cakes, pulled pork ragout and white bolognese pasta.
 It’s the perfect spot to gather the fam for Sunday brunch.

 A stellar steak meal doesn’t always have to cost an arm and a leg.
-Just try Fat Belly’s juicy and tender steaks and you’ll know what we’re talking about.
-At $22, you get a perfectly grilled 150-day grain-fed Angus flat iron steak.
+Just try FBG’s juicy and tender steaks and you’ll know what we’re talking about.
+At $38, you get a perfectly grilled Jack’s Creek wagyu MS 4/5 flat iron steak.
 Complete it with a glass of red, housemade sauces and delish sides such as creamed kale and truffle fries.

 Things to do in Bukit Timah: Shopping and beauty

 If there’s one place that’ll make you forget you’re in Singapore for a second, it’s sitting along one of the alfresco cafes at Cluny Court.
-The quaint mall may be small in size but it doesn’t fall short on character.
-Explore Singapore-based indie labels like Simone Irani, Rosalie Pompon, The Linens Company, The Children’s Showcase and Hyggerium, as well as hair, nail and beauty salons.
+The quaint mall may be small in size but it doesn’t fall short of character.
+Explore Singapore-based indie labels like The Linens Company, The Children’s Showcase and Hyggerium, as well as hair, nail and beauty salons.